Mitch Marner Next Team Odds: Where Will the Maple Leafs Star Sign in Free Agency?

 The NHL salary cap figure for the 2025-26 season is projected to be $95.5 million.
 According to data at the Spotrac website, the Leafs already have $37.2 million earmarked for eight forwards next season – and that list includes neither Marner nor John Tavares, who also can be a UFA in the offseason.

-In our updated odds, we have the Vegas Golden Knights as the slight favorite to land Marner from the outside, with an 18.2% chance.
+In our updated odds, we have the Vegas Golden Knights still as the slight favorite to land Marner from the outside, with an 18.2% chance.
 That would translate to +450 odds for NHL betting if it were offered as a prop wager.
-Up next are the Anaheim Ducks at +475 odds (a 17.4% implied probability), who have about $35 million in cap space for next season, according to Spotrac.
+Up next are the L.A.
+Kings at +550 odds (a 15.4% implied probability), tied with the Carolina Hurricanes (also +550).

 Jim Tomlin is an editor and writer specializing in sports, gambling and the intersection of those industries.
 He has 30+ years of journalism experience and his work has appeared in the Tampa Bay Times, FanRag, Saturday Down South and Saturday Tradition.